severalnines/docs/user-guide/mysql/overview.rst

 	- Select a master server.
 Only Galera nodes that generate binary log are listed here.

 * **Slave Server**
 	- Specify the IP address or FQDN of the slave node.
-This node must be accesible from ClusterControl node via passwordless SSH beforehand.
+This node must be accessible from ClusterControl node via passwordless SSH beforehand.

 * **Netcat port**
 	- Choose a port to stream Xtrabackup.
 Default port is 9999.
 This port must be reachable by the selected Master Server.